acadia2025/website/workshops.md

 [Submission form](https://forms.gle/4ABebzhwSYdBQCAJ6)

+Contact workshop chairs for aditional information: 2025@acadia.org

 ---

 We look forward to receiving proposals that push the boundaries of digital design and fabrication, leveraging Miami’s unique challenges and opportunities to create resilient and innovative solutions for the built environment.

+Workshop outcomes will be pushlished as part of the 2025 ACADIA proceedings.

 ## Available Spaces and Equipment
 Workshop leaders will have access to cutting-edge facilities and equipment at **FIU** and **UM**, including: